 But if there is NOT a direct link between stake and amount of cover traffic received, then what’s the point of staking?
 If I stake 10,000 HOPR tokens, and you stake 1,000,000 HOPR tokens, then intuitively you should receive 100 times the reward.

 Although there are general reasons to think that level of stake will correlate with node reliability — for example, people who hold more HOPR tokens are more likely to support the goals of the project, and more likely to have the assets necessary to run and maintain high quality nodes — this isn’t necessarily true.
-While we learned last week that tying cover traffic to staking allows HOPR to avoid the issue of paring down cover traffic to the absolute minimum, we still don’t want to waste resources sending cover traffic to dead nodes.
+While tying cover traffic to staking allows HOPR to avoid the issue of paring down cover traffic to the absolute minimum, we still don’t want to waste resources sending cover traffic to dead nodes.
 We also don’t want to cut out high quality nodes with lower stakes.

 This last point ties into broader problems of centralization and network health.
 While cover traffic isn’t the primary way nodes receive data to relay — it’s just a cover for the real traffic, after all — the added staking element means cover traffic nodes can play an outsized role in network routing.
 And while normal HOPR users have full control over the routing their data takes, in reality most users will use automated routing strategies, which are likely to disproportionately include nodes favoured by cover traffic.

 If we make node quality the same as node stake, then we end up with the problem we’ve seen countless times in crypto: centralization around a few whales.
 The whales would get all the cover traffic through their nodes, which would mean they get the most opportunity to demonstrate that their nodes are, which would mean regular users will choose them to relay their real data, further boosting their node’s quality.
 There would be very few opportunities for other nodes to make an impact on the network, which would harm its growth.

 Quality vs Quantity